48th Highlanders of Canada: First World War

-The Second World War
+Second World War

 During World War II, the regiment mobilized the 48th Highlanders of Canada, CASF, on 1 September 1939.
 It was subsequently redesignated the 1st Battalion, 48th Highlanders of Canada, CASF, on 7 November 1940.
 It departed Canada for Britain on 16 December 1939, and on 13 June 1940, it went to France as part of the abortive Second British Expeditionary Force.
 The battalion reached Sablé-sur-Sarthe before being ordered back to Britain.
 It landed in Sicily on 10 July 1943 and in Italy on 3 September 1943 as part of the 1st Canadian Infantry Brigade, 1st Canadian Infantry Division.
 In March 1945, the regiment moved with the remainder of the I Canadian Corps to North-West Europe, where it fought until the end of the war.
 The overseas battalion was disbanded on 31 December 1945.

 On 1 June 1945, a second battalion of the regiment was mobilized for service in the Pacific theatre of operations, designated as the 3rd Canadian Infantry Battalion (48th Highlanders of Canada), CASF.
 This battalion was disbanded on 1 November 1945.